Build Your Own Deck (1)

 - A detail of how the ledger board will be attached to the existing structure.

-- The sizes, lengths and spacing of joists.
+- The sizes, lengths, and spacing of joists.

 - The size and length of any required beams.

-- Post sizes, spacing and lengths.
+- Post size, length and spacing.

 - Fasteners (screws, nails, lag bolts, joist hangers, etc.)